shaoservicenow/sapmodernizationlab/guidebook.md

     ![relative](images/sapje.png)

+    >The Journal Entry Document in our scenario refers to the "Document Header", and Journal Entry Lines are row items nested under the Document Header.

 1. Now let's see how this works with our two related tables.
 Similar?
 You could have built this in App Engine Studio in less than 10 minutes ;)

     ![relative](images/snje.png)